MicrosoftDocs/customer-insights/ci-docs/data/connect-power-query.md

    :::image type="content" source="media/data-manager-configure-edit-queries.png" alt-text="Edit queries dialog":::

 1. Transform your data.
 Select a table to edit or transform.
-Use the options in the Power Query window to apply transformations.
+To apply transformations, use the options in the Power Query window.
 Each transformation is listed under **Applied steps**.
-Power Query provides numerous [pre-built transformation](/power-query/power-query-what-is-power-query#transformations) options.
+Power Query provides numerous [prebuilt transformation](/power-query/power-query-what-is-power-query#transformations) options.

    > [!IMPORTANT]
    > We recommend you use the following transformations: